 - 2004, Maryland: $2,200,000 Settlement—In this tragic case, a 71-year-old man presents to the hospital with severe back pain.
 He sees an orthopedist that diagnoses him discitis and prescribes pain medications.
 17 days later, the man is discharged.
 He follows up with the same orthopedist on two additional occasions over the next several weeks complaining of severe back pain, neck pain, and feeling sensations of electrical shocks down both arms.
 Each time the orthopedist fails to diagnose the condition.
 A few days later, he goes to the hospital.
 Within hours, the man loses the ability to move his arms and legs.
 An MRI revealed he had been suffering from osteomyelitis.
 Because of the orthopedist’s negligence in failing to diagnose and treat the condition, the man is permanently paralyzed.
-The case settled prior to trial for $2,200,000.
+The lawsuit settled prior to trial for $2,200,000.

 - Get more verdict information and more details on these cases.